 The Company has established a credit policy under which each new customer is analysed individually for creditworthiness before the Company's standard payment and delivery terms and conditions are offered.
-The Company's sales are backed by letters of credit and commercial general liability insurance policy from Reliance General insurance.
 Accordingly no provision has been made on the same.

 The company individually monitors the sanctioned credit limits as against the outstanding balances.
 Accordingly, the Company makes specific provisions against such trade receivables wherever required and monitors the same at periodic intervals.